High Blood Pressure and How It Harms Your Health

 Don’t try to manage high blood pressure alone.
 See your GP so they can check for underlying causes and provide an accurate diagnosis.

 Home monitoring gives your doctor a better picture of your usual blood pressure rather than just relying on office readings.
-Buy a validated arm cuff monitor to take daily measurements.
+The NICE guidelines recommend using a validated arm cuff monitor to take daily measurements at home.
+Home readings are typically lower than clinic readings because you’re more relaxed in familiar surroundings.

 Your GP will also order blood tests to check for indicators of heart, kidney and diabetes risks.
 These help determine your best treatment plan and blood pressure target.